-- Why You Should Avoid No Credit Check Loans
+- Why You Should Avoid These Loans

-- Take Steps to Improve Your Financial Situation
+- How to Improve Your Financial Situation

-What Is a No Credit Check Personal Loan?
+What is a No Credit Check Personal Loan?

 A no credit check personal loan has features similar to both traditional personal loans and payday loans and is targeted toward borrowers with poor or bad credit.
 Like traditional personal loans, no credit check loans are usually repaid over longer periods, from six months to a few years (payday loans are repaid within a few weeks).
 No credit check loans are usually fully amortized like traditional personal loans, meaning each monthly payment will be the same for the life of the loan.

 However, unlike traditional personal loans that have interest rates legally capped in most states, no credit check loans have exorbitant interest rates.
 In many states, the maximum allowed annual percentage rate (APR) on a traditional personal loan is 36%.
 This APR is what many state governments consider "reasonable".
 This means that borrowers are more capable of repaying their loan if the APR is 36% or less.
 Many no credit check loans, on the other hand, have interest rates that are much, much higher than 36%.
 In fact, the interest rates on no credit check loans are often similar to or the same as the interest rates on payday loans.

 Why Should You Avoid Personal Loans with No Credit Check?